nanoporetech/ts-runtime-typecheck/README.md

 - ### asArrayOf

   Takes a Type Cast function for `Type` and returns a new Type Cast function for `Array<Type>` where type is a generic parameter.
 The emitted Type Cast function accepts an optional fallback value that is emitted if the value is nullish and fallback is defined.
-Refer to [Recursive Array/Object casts](#recursive-arrayobject-casts) for examples.
+Refer to [Array/Object of Type Casts](#arrayobject-of-type-casts) for examples.

 - ### asDictionaryOf

   Takes a Type Cast function for `Type` and returns a new Type Cast function for [`Dictionary<Type>`](#dictionary) where type is a generic parameter.
 The emitted Type Cast function accepts an optional fallback value that is emitted if the value is nullish and fallback is defined.
-Refer to [Recursive Array/Object casts](#recursive-arrayobject-casts) for examples.
+Refer to [Array/Object of Type Casts](#arrayobject-of-type-casts) for examples.

 - ### asStruct

   Takes an [`InterfacePattern`](#interfacepattern) which is equivalent to `Type` and returns a new Type Cast function for `Type`, where `Type` is an interface defined by the [`TypeAsserts`](#typeassert) specified in the pattern.
-Refer to [Special Case: asStruct](#special-case-asstruct) for examples.
+Refer to [Validating interfaces](#validating-interfaces) for examples.

 - ### asInstance